CumulusNetworks/docs/content/cumulus-netq-46/Installation-Management/Install-NetQ/VMware-Setup-clstr-cld.md

     {{<netq-install/verify-cmd deployment="cloud">}}

-12. Repeat steps 8 through 11 for each additional worker node you want in your cluster.
+12. Repeat steps 8 through 11 for each additional worker node in your cluster.

 13. The final step is to install and activate the NetQ software using the CLI: